 Theatre Courses

-The Sarah Lawrence College Theatre MFA Program is focused on deep collaboration, community building, and interdisciplinarity.
-We support performance and theater artists through a curriculum crossing the boundaries of design, acting, directing, management, performance, technology, writing, producing, voice, movement, civic engagement and much more.
-Students have the advantage of taking classes within the music and dance programs as well to supplement their practice.
+The Sarah Lawrence College Master of Fine Arts in Theatre program is focused on deep collaboration, community building, and interdisciplinarity.
+We support performance and theatre artists through a curriculum crossing the boundaries of design, acting, directing, management, performance, technology, writing, producing, voice, movement, civic engagement, and much more.
+Students have the advantage of taking classes within the music and dance programs, as well, to supplement their practice.

 Acting and Performance